 The starter uses the battery and battery cables to provide the power to crank over the engine.
 The starting system can be tested to find a slow-crank or no-crank problem.

-Using a DVOM is an important tool to diagnose vehicles including; batteries, starters, alternators, computer sensors and actuators, injectors, lighting and accessories like ABS and AC systems.
+Using a DVOM is an important tool to diagnose vehicle components, including batteries, starters, alternators, computer sensors and actuators, injectors, lighting and accessories like ABS and AC systems.

 Basic electrical knowledge applies to so many vehical components: batteries, starters, alternators, lighting, sensors, actuators, AC systems, electric windows, and computer systems.